 On weekends, champagne is poured freely for guests at happy hour prices.

-Located on the 24th floor of Dubai's iconic wave-shaped Jumeirah Beach Hotel, this elevated cocktail bar has a spacious terrace with views of the Burj Al Arab and the striking skyline.
+Located on the 24th floor of the iconic wave-shaped Jumeirah Beach Hotel, this elevated cocktail bar has a spacious terrace with views of the Burj Al Arab and the striking skyline in Dubai.

 7. Kensington Roof Gardens: London, England